 Why I like this option: in my opinion, the great advantage of this ticket is that it offers a flexible schedule, that is, the visit time is not limited to the date initially selected but you can plan it according to the weather conditions of the day.
 In addition, if for weather reasons the activity cannot be carried out on the selected date, another date and time will be offered.

-You can get a ticket to go up to the Top of the Rock for just over 35 Euros (standard adult ticket) if you book online in advance at Hellotickets.
+You can get a ticket to climb to the Top of the Rock for just over 35 Euros (standard adult ticket) if you book online in advance at Hellotickets.
 With this ticket you will have access to the amazing observatories of the Top of the Rock and most importantly, you will save the endless queues at the ticket office.
 If you are organizing the budget of your trip, check all the types and prices of tickets to climb to the Top of the Rock.

-Ticket prices at the box office according to type of ticket
+Ticket prices by type of ticket

 - Adults $38